diSimplex/lpil-gerby-builder/docs/Readme.md

 2. a simple tool which pulls all parts of a plastex document into "one place".
 (IS THIS A SEPARATE TOOL?)

+## Over all tasks

+1. Pull the SQLite database containing the tags to a local location and then extract the tags database in a form suitable for PlasTeX/Gerby.

+   Really this should be run a program which obtains the tag database.
+   This then allows different users to maintain their tag database using their own tool.

+2. Run the independent tasks

+3. Rsync the output to the Gerby-website location (should we build the Gerby-website database at this point?)

 ## Independent tasks

 Each independent task does the following:

-1. changes directory to a specified directory
+1. changes directory to a specified directory.

    - if this directory does not exist then it is cloned from the given git-url.

-2. the git repository is pulled to be up to date
+2. the git repository is pulled to be up to date.

-3. the `lpilMagicRunner` is run on the given LaTeX file
+3. the `lpilMagicRunner` is run on the given LaTeX file.

+4. PlasTeX/Gerby is run on the result.

 ## Questions

+### Tag database tool

+### PlasTeX/Gerby document merging

-Can we plastex/gerby in multiple directories and then rsync the results together?
+**Q**: Can we plastex/gerby in multiple directories and then rsync the
+       results together?
 OR do we have to rsync the parts together and then plastex/gerby the whole?

+**A**: We would *rather* assemble the Gerby website "late", so that
+       individual parts can be plastex/gerbied separately *and* *then* assembled into a whole.
+This *should* be facilitated by the tags which are unique across the "whole" exposition.

+**Problems**:

+  - the gerby runner assumes ONE paux file (which is a pickled python structure).
+This is however *only* used when loading a given document's list of tagged items

+  - the footnote numbering will clash between plastex/gerby documents.
+    Should we hack the Gerby plugin to allow external control of the sequences OR should we fix-this-up at the end (i.e. a compiler/linker)?

+  - the image numbering will clash between plastex/gerby runs.
+Again should we hack the Gerby plugin to allow external control of the sequences OR should we fix-this-up at the end (i.e. a compiler/linker)?

+  - the lemma/theorem/definitions as well as chapter/section numbers will
+    have to be (re)set for each document at the LaTeX level.
+This *is* something we do want to manage.

+    Fortunately the HTML cross links are based upon "tag/XXXX" instead of actual filenames, so no linker link patch-ups are needed.

+**Solutions**:

+  - we probably should take ownership of *our* version of the gerby runner (the existing gerby-website has hard references to Stack specific data).
+The question is how to do this as cleanly as possible....

+  - we can then implement the "linker" in the actual gerby-website code itself.
+(EXCEPT the plastex/gerby output contains some hard references which will need to be altered on the fly (or when loaded into the database))